UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

    .. attribute:: pre_draw

       A list of callables to be run before the render step.
+The callbacks can take as argument the rendered camera.

       :type: list